What's the Point?!!

 What's the Point?!! is the fourth studio album by DIY home recording pioneer and one-man band R. Stevie Moore.
 It was the first album released by Steve Feigenbaum's Cuneiform Records label in Silver Spring MD.
 The vinyl record was pressed in the Netherlands.
-Never officially reissued on compact disc, the expanded & remastered CD-R version is available by mail from the artist.
+Officially reissued in 2017 on compact disc by Cordelia Records, the expanded & remastered CD-R version was originally available by mail from the artist.